Can Bankruptcy Stop a Foreclosure?

-Declaring bankruptcy will not permanently stop foreclosure proceedings, and your home loan debt will not be forgiven, even if you declare Chapter 7 bankruptcy.
+Stopping foreclosure proceedings and declaring bankruptcy do not go hand in hand; your home loan debt will not be forgiven, even if you declare Chapter 7 bankruptcy.
 Many people believe that all debts are forgiven in bankruptcy, but that is a myth.
 Debts that are secured by property, including your mortgage, which is secured by your house, cannot be discharged, even in bankruptcy.
 Bankruptcy can’t save your home, in and of itself.
 However, it can be a useful tool to help you fight foreclosure, opening up new options, or simply buying you time.

-Bankruptcy can be a valuable tool to help save your home.
+Bankruptcy can be a valuable tool to help keep your home.

 • When you file for Chapter 7 bankruptcy, all debts are placed on hold while the bankruptcy process is carried out.
-This also puts a stop to foreclosure proceedings—a temporary stop.
+This helps in stopping foreclosure proceedings—a temporary stop.
 Once the bankruptcy process is complete, secured debt can be pursued again, and the bank could still foreclose on your home.
 Still, many homeowners have found that this temporary freeze gives them the time they need to fight the foreclosure.
 At the very least, it will allow you to stay in your home for a few more months while you plan your next step.

 • Chapter 7 bankruptcy will free you of unsecured debt, including common problem debts like medical bills and credit card balances.
 Homeowners facing foreclosure are often able to catch up on their mortgage payments and keep up with them, once they are freed from other kinds of debt.